AmiralBl3ndic/Vinaigrette/README.md

 **IMPORTANT:** For many events, it is required that you set a username.

+#### Responses

+The server will respond with the following events :

+- `username_set`: Means that your username has been set.
+This event carries the set username as a string parameter.
+- `username_not_available`: Means that your username has not been set because it is not available.
+This event carries the unavailable username as a string parameter.

 ### `create_room`

 Create a game room.
 Will produce an error if the room already exists.